icyrizard/mftsf.sh/README.md

 ## Move Files to Separate Folders:

-The motivation for this small bash script is that when you want to make a big backup of files, let's say to google drive, dropbox, icloud etc., it can simply take forever before your files are uploaded.
+The motivation for this small bash script is that when you want to perform a big backup of files to an online cloud system, let's say to google drive, dropbox, icloud etc..
+This can simply take forever if you try to upload all your files at once.
 In my case, I wanted to backup 32000 separate files (photo's) from an external drive directly to the cloud.
 This can take a couple of days to be uploaded, so the idea is to create smaller batches so that you can also turn your computer off and continue later.

+## What the tool does
-So, I wanted to move / copy these separate 32000 files into separate folders of size `N`, and then select all the files in the folder and drag-and-drop or select-and-upload with out the risk of introducing a lot duplicate uploads because I don't exactly know where I left off... sound familiar probably?
+So, I wanted to move / copy these separate 32000 files into separate folders of size `N` and then select all the files in the folder and **drag-and-drop** or **select-and-upload** without the risk or annoying fact of uploading a lot of files twice.
+Because I don't exactly know where I left off the next day when I turned my computer off... sound familiar?

-So you want to subdivide all these separate files into separate folders like so (forget about how `tree` sorted it :))
+So what I want it to subdivide all these 32000 files into separate folders like so (forget about how `tree` sorted it :))
 ~~~shell
 ├── folder # (here all your files are located for example).
 └── output